 Konjac, pronounced like “Cognac,” is known by any of several names, including konnyaku, voodoo lily, snake palm, elephant yam, and of course, devil’s tongue.
 It takes its sinister nickname from the dark reddish-purple spadix that juts from the center of the plant, much like a pointy, lurid tongue.

 In Asia, the corm, or bulb, of the plant, is a popular ingredient in many dishes.
 While the inside resembles a potato, the exterior looks more like a dragon’s claw.
 It is traditionally pulverized into a flour that can be made a kind of patty popularly known as yam cakes.
-Konyakku cakes come in blocks, similar to tofu, and are eaten in much the same way.
+Konnyaku cakes come in blocks, similar to tofu, and are eaten in much the same way.
 They don’t have much flavor of their own, rather taking on the flavor of any sauces used on them, but are enjoyed for their firm, spring texture.
-These patties can be fileted and eaten as sashimi, formed into gelatinous balls, or pressed into noodles, called shirataki.
+These patties can be filleted and eaten as sashimi, formed into gelatinous balls, or pressed into noodles, called shirataki.